TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-serviceadmins.md

 ## **Recommended steps**

-Verify the user is not a Global Administrator, Intune Service Administrator, SharePoint Administrator, or Service Administrator in the Intune Silverlight console.
-These administrators have full permissions in the Intune Azure Portal.
-To confirm if your user is a Global, SharePoint or Service Administrator please check in the Intune user blade.
-You can check if a user is a Intune classic portal Service Administrator by logging into the [Intune Classic Portal](https://admin.manage.microsoft.com) and navigating to Admin, Service Administrators.
+Verify that the user is not assigned to any of the following roles in the Azure portal:​ ​
+* Global administrator​
+* Intune service administrator​
+* SharePoint administrator​<br>

+Verify that the user is not assigned to the following role in the Intune classic portal:​ ​
+* Service administrator​

+Users in these roles have full access to Intune in the Azure portal.
+To check the role of a user in the Azure portal go to **Intune** > **Users**.
+To check the role of a user in the classic portal go to **Admin** > **Service Administrators**.​